-There is an instinct peculiar to his nature impelling him to pass beyond this fragmentary knowledge and to comprehend eternity; but his effort is in vain....He would raise himself above the limits within which he is confined, and instead of being under the necessity of limiting his attention to isolated
+There is an instinct peculiar to his nature impelling him to pass beyond this fragmentary knowledge and to comprehend eternity; but his effort is in vain....He would raise himself above the limits within which he is confined, and instead of being under the necessity of limiting his attention to isolated matters, gain a view of the whole of God's work which becomes manifest in time; but this all-embracing view is for him unattainable.112

-As an example of the enigma of determining the proper time, consider the work of Jim Eliot, a famous missionary murdered in Ecuador in 1953.
+As an example of the enigma of determining the proper time, consider the work of Jim Eliot, a famous missionary murdered in Ecuador in 1953 at the age of 27.
 Eliot built a school for Quechua children in Ecuador only to have it washed away by a flood.
 He later lost his life, along with four others, in a bold-some said "reckless"-attempt to reach the Waodonae Indians with the gospel.
-114 Or take the example of a young, first-year medical student, Chuck Frye, who wanted to spend his medical career in service to the sick and suffering of the developing world rather than making a lot of money practicing in the US.
+Was this a terrible waste of five youthful, talented lives?
+Or take the example of a young, first-year medical student, Chuck Frye, who wanted to spend his medical career in service to the sick and suffering of the developing world rather than making a lot of money practicing in the US.
 Diagnosed with leukemia in May of his first year, he was dead by November the same year.
-115 Some disadvantaged people in developing countries did not receive proper medical care because this young man's life was short.
+Some disadvantaged people in developing countries did not receive proper medical care because this young man's life was short.
 Was it not the "appropriate" time for them?
 And was it not the "appropriate" time for Eliot to build a school for disadvantaged Ecuadorian children and to bring the good news to the Waodonaes?
 From the purely empirical perspective, it would seem not.
-Yet, traditional wisdom would teach us that Chuck's efforts to get into medical school and Eliot's efforts in building a school and reaching the lost were not wasted.
-God accomplished His own purposes that may be impossible for us to understand or comprehend (Prov.
-19: 21).
-Subscribing to the traditional wisdom (vv.
-12-15), Qohelet says, "I know that there is nothing better for them than to rejoice and to do good in one's lifetime."
-In other words, "Even though we cannot see the forest for the trees, it is good for man to rejoice in his labor, knowing that in the mind of God it has purpose."